thequietlife/CTI-101/assets/security architecture.md

 🛡️ Modern security takes a layered approach like the olde worlde castle example.
 We are not relying on one tool to do all the protecting.
 Each part of a network can have tools added to it.
 For example, MFA, MDM, EDR, firewalls, vulnerability testing, 🔒 encryption. <br>

 #### 2. Least Privilege <br>
-Giving people access to only what they need to do their job and only for as long as they need that access.
-For example giving an employee access to only the floor they work on rather than access to all floors of the building.
+Giving people access to only what they need to do their job and only for as long as they need that access. 📅
+<br> For example giving an employee access to only the floor they work on rather than access to all floors of the building.

 <img src="https://github.com/thequietlife/CTI-101/blob/8a5b9c98f2667bcc1cf97a1c022bd789710888f5/images/least%20priv%201.png"
 alt="image shows a web server with HTTP, FTP and SSH services connected" width="200"/>

 <img src="https://github.com/thequietlife/CTI-101/blob/577d34bbf0de822faf4748affdd9effdf4fca853/images/least%20priv%202.png"
 alt="image shows the web server with FTP and SSH services removed" width="200"/>

+Remove access to services that are not needed like remote access into a server.
+Change 'Admin' to another name, change all the default passwords.
+These are ways to reduce our attack surface and vulnerability.

+**Privilege Creep** When an employee moves to a new project or role and keeps all the same access, gets more access and maybe also is given 'just in case' access.
+This can be mitigated by regular reviews of access rights.

+#### 3. Separation of Duties <br>

 __________________
 Sources: